 Although we’re told very little about Rahab the harlot, she is one of the unsung heroines in the Old Testament, and one of even fewer who are mentioned in the New Testament.
 Although Deborah was a judge and leader of Israel, prophetess and a woman of faith; although Esther was one of the Hebrew Diaspora who became queen of the largest empire the world had ever seen up to her time, a woman of great faith and courage, and who was humanly responsible for saving the lives and existence of the whole Hebrew nation; although Leah, was a woman of great faith and gave birth to the patriarchs of six of the twelve tribes of Israel; and, no doubt, the reader can think of other women they would include here; none of these great women, heroines of faith and of the nation of Israel, are mentioned outside their own story.
 Yet Rahab, forever known to us as “the harlot”, and a gentile whose whole nation was under God’s curse and judgment and whose city of Jericho would soon be totally destroyed and every inhabitant put to the sword, not only trusted God completely, but was destined and chosen by God to be an ancestor in the genealogy of Jesus, the Saviour of mankind (Matt 5:1); a genealogy which included every king who reigned from Jerusalem.

 But Rahab was not simply a woman whose house was randomly chosen by the spies, although it may have seemed like that to them all at the time.
 Rachel had a divine appointment with these men.
-They had come to gather any information about the city of Jericho that they could and take it back to Joshua who was planning an invasion to utterly annihilate the city and its inhabitants – and, were it not for God’s sovereign choice and mercy, Rahab would have been one of them.
-Yet it would seem that getting the information was not God’s purpose in sending the spies, because just before the battle he gave Joshua specific and very unusual instructions, i.e. the army was to march around Jericho blowing ram’s horns once a day for six days and on the seventh to do it seven times, and then the whole army was to shout – and then the walls would fall down (Josh 6:1-21).
+They had come to gather any information about the city of Jericho to take back to Joshua who was planning an invasion to utterly annihilate the city and its inhabitants – and, were it not for God’s sovereign choice and mercy, Rahab would have been one of them.
+Yet it would seem that getting the information was not God’s purpose in sending the spies, because just before the battle he gave Joshua specific and very unusual instructions, i.e. the army was to march around Jericho blowing ram’s horns once a day for six days and on the seventh to do it seven times, and then the whole army was to shout and the walls would fall down (Josh 6:1-21).
 So any information with which the spies came back to Joshua was irrelevant and useless.
 It seems that the spies’ true mission, known only to God, was to save Rahab and her family.

 Rahab had not only been chosen by God to become one of his people (Eph 1:4-5); she had been chosen to be the mother of kings and an ancestor of the Messiah, her Saviour and ours.
 She was, in a real sense, one of the significantly influential women of history.
-What an astonishing pedigree for a gentile, a prostitute, and a woman!
+What an astonishing pedigree for a gentile, a common prostitute, and a woman!

 Was Rahab Really a Prostitute?